Discovering Graph Generating Dependencies for Property Graph Profiling

+GGDs introduce a new expressive power needed to capture constraints that enforce the existence of a node, edge, or a new graph pattern.
+This expressive power is needed in property graphs as relationships are first-class citizens in this data model, and correlation of different graph patterns can naturally arise.
+Other novelties of GGDs include~\cite{Shimomura2020,Shimomura2022}: (i) can express constraints on edge attributes (not considered in GEDs) and (2) can express constraints on node and edge attributes according to their similarity.
+Consider the GGDs in \autoref{fig:exampleGGDIntro} in the context of a publication network.

-\begin{example} GGD1 expresses a constraint on the existence of a relation to another vertex.
-For every author who has participated in a project and authored a paper in which the paper funding grant number is similar to the project number then there should exist a Report node related to the Project and which cites the Paper. \end{example}
+\begin{example} GGD 1 expresses a constraint on the existence of a relation to another vertex.
+For every author who has participated in a project and authored a paper in which the paper funding grant number is equal to the project number, there should exist a Report node related to the Project that cites the Paper, and they should be about the same ResearchArea node. \end{example}